The best Black Friday deals 2020

 LG OLED TVs: up to $1,000 off @ Best Buy

-Best Buy is offering a variety of deals on LG's OLED TVs with prices starting as low as $1,299.
+Best Buy is offering a variety of deals on LG's OLED TVs with prices starting as low as $1,199.
 The sale includes the entry-level BX-Series and the Editor's Choice CX-Series.
 For instance, you can get the LG 55-inch BX-Series 4K OLED TV for just $1,199.99.
 That's $300 off its retail price.
+(The CX Series is coming in and out of stock).
 View Deal

 Best Black Friday laptop deals